Quebec’s Fins, Feathers & Fall Colours

 Night one is spent at the XX Hotel in Québec City, immersed in vibrant history and striking architecture; the perfect gateway to our autumn adventure.

-The following two nights are at the historic Tadoussac Hotel.
-Perched above the St. Lawrence since 1864, this iconic wooden hotel—one of the oldest in Canada—has long served as a gateway to the whale-rich waters and storied landscapes of Québec’s North Shore.
+We then round our trip at the historic Tadoussac Hotel.
+Perched above the St. Lawrence since 1864, this iconic wooden hotel, one of the oldest in Canada, has long served as a gateway to the whale-rich waters and storied landscapes of Québec’s North Shore.

 -

-Accommodations: all accommodations including hotel stays and AirBnB.
+Accommodations: All accommodations including hotel stays and private mountain residence.

 Photography: Hands-on photography workshops and field sessions, led by guides with deep naturalist knowledge and years of on-the-ground experience in the region.